-- Group Index allows the user to specify the group index of refraction (range: 1 4). - RL Width and IL Width allow the user to change the width of the integration regions that are used for return loss and insertion loss measurements.
+- RL Width and IL Width allow the user to change the width of the integration regions that are used for return loss and insertion loss measurements.
 In the Delay Plot, the single cursor view provides a single vertical cursor with integration regions for measurement of both the RL and IL across an event.
 The region with red highlighting is integrated to provide a RL measurement.
-The two regions with grey highlighting are used to compute the IL. - Spectral Cursor Width allow the user to define the width of the window used when showing the spectral content of a delay domain feature. - Length allow the user to change the measurement range among 20 meter, 50 meter and 100 meter options. - Measurement Focus allow the user to select where the measurement focus will be set for future measurements.
+The two regions with grey highlighting are used to compute the IL. - Spectral Cursor Width the width of the spectral cursor (in current length units) if the Spectral plot has been enabled. - Length allow the user to change the measurement range among 20 meter, 50 meter and 100 meter options. - Focus this field is only displayed for lengths greater than 100 meters.
+It allows the user to specify a focus point around a peak to better focus the data around that peak.